Housing Tips

 We advise you to start looking for a place to stay as soon as possible.

 Since it may not be possible to see the room or apartment before you come to the Netherlands, it is important to do your homework and try to judge the quality of a room and the authenticity of an offer as best you can with the information at hand.
+Please be alert to some common rental scam activities, such as:

-- When asked to transfer money to a "Money Transfer Agent" (e.g. Western Union or GWK) or asked to pay via Airbnb.
+• When asked to transfer money to a "Money Transfer Agent" (e.g. Western Union or GWK) or asked to pay via Airbnb.

-Money should always be transferred to a Dutch bank account. - When asked to pay a deposit or a first month's rent and receive the keys by registered post.
+• When asked to pay a deposit or a first month's rent and receive the keys by registered post.

 Don’t send a deposit before you have verified the property's existence and the owner's identity.
 If you are searching from abroad, always check the address on Google Maps to make sure it is an actual residential address.
 If possible ask someone you already know to view the place on your behalf.
 Ask for more information to clarify who you are dealing with.
 Ask for proof of identity, verify it and search the internet for the person or business.

-- Room prices start at around €300 and can go up to €1.500 for apartments.
+• Room prices start at around €400 and can go up to €1.500 for apartments.

-- Landlords usually require a deposit.
+• Landlords usually require a deposit.

-According to Dutch law, people who live in the Netherlands for more than 4 months are obliged to register with the municipality at their home address.
+According to Dutch law, people who live in the Netherlands for more than four months are obliged to register with the municipality at their home address.
 Without a contract, you will not be able to register with the municipality.

-Tenancy agreements can be long and boring reads but it is always important to read them through, especially the small print.
+Contracts can be long and boring reads but it is always important to read them through, especially the small print.
 As these documents are usually written in Dutch, it is advisable to have the contract read by a Dutch speaker if possible.
 You can always try to translate the document with an online translation tool.
 A little bit of effort here can save you a lot of trouble in the future.

 Here are the main key points to look out for:

-- What are the rental requirements?
+• What are the rental requirements?

 What documents do you need to be able to apply for the accommodation?
-Think about a copy of your passport, proof of enrolment at your university, a work contract, and/or payslip). - Can you register with the municipality of The Hague at this address?
+Think about a copy of your passport, proof of enrolment at your university, a work contract, and/or payslip).

-- Is the apartment/room offered furnished or unfurnished?
+• Is the apartment/room offered furnished or unfurnished?

-- What is the amount of the rent, how often and when it should be paid?
+• What is the amount of the rent, how often and when it should be paid?

-- Are utilities and services included in the rent?
+• Are utilities and services included in the rent?
 If not, how much do they cost per month?

 (If gas, heating, and water are included in the rent, this means that you will be making an advanced payment.
-So if you have a habit of taking long showers or leaving the heating on all day, the landlord may charge you for the extra usage). - Are there any additional fees or taxes included?
-For example, water and garbage fees, commissions to a mediating agent, website registration fees, or reservation fees for booking a room?
+So if you have a habit of taking long showers or leaving the heating on all day, the landlord may charge you for the extra usage).

-- What is the duration of the tenancy?
+• What is the duration of the tenancy?

 Under what circumstances can you stay longer or shorter than stated in the agreement?

-What is the notice period you and your landlord need to give to end the tenancy? - What is the cost of the deposit and under what circumstances can I get it back?
+What is the notice period you and your landlord need to give to end the tenancy?

 The best way to find out whether you are entitled to an allowance is the calculation tool on the website of the Dutch Tax Administration.

-The tool is available only in Dutch, yet you can check out the information and step by step guide provided on studenthousingthehague.com
+The tool is available only in Dutch, yet you can check out the information and step by step guide provided on studenthousingthehague.com or www.iamexpat.nl.

 Nuffic podcast